Skip to navigation Skip to content

 Customers, whose parental home is in a regional or remote area, are considered independent if they meet either of the following self-supporting criteria:

-Since last leaving secondary school they have:
+Since last leaving secondary school, a period of:

 As well as meeting one of the above criteria, the customer must meet all of the following: